wael-lib v0.0.4

 Well-Known Text Arithmetic Expression Language (WAEL)

-WAEL is a domain-specific language for generating and manipulating geometry patterns.
+The Well-Known Text Arithmetic Expression Language (WAEL) is an experimental, domain-specific language for generating and manipulating geometry patterns.
 The language syntax aims to be a superset of Well-Known Text (WKT) with added support for programming features like variables, basic arithmetic, functions and comments.
 Geometries can be transformed using array programming features like geometry arithmetic and pipe transformations (see the Syntax section below for details).

 Try out the language at geojsonscript.io with the WAEL code editor option selected.